 Ever find that your perfectly cooked eggs end up tasting a bit overcooked once you sit down to eat?
 This is because eggs will continue to cook after they’ve been removed from the stove.

-To avoid this, take your skillet off the stove when your breakfast scramble still look loose and just a bit runny.
+To avoid this, take your skillet off the stove when your breakfast scramble still looks loose and just a bit runny.

 What to serve with country scrambled eggs